PlaybookPrompts & PlaybooksCosmetic consult practices

 A better answer architecture helps cosmetic consult practices reduce vague inquiries, support more qualified consults, and create stronger recommendation readiness across search and AI surfaces.

 Treat Cosmetic Consult Answer Map as one operating piece, not a loose playbook.
-For cosmetic consult practices operators, a question map covering fit, candidacy, recovery, pricing frameworks, discretion, and next-step expectations should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For cosmetic consult practices operators, a question map covering fit, candidacy, recovery, pricing frameworks, discretion, and next-step expectations should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.